ericamartinez/Temperatures_occupational-injuries/README.md

 The code includes the files (from 00 to 05) to reproduce the analyses that we perform in the manuscript.

-Do not hesitate to contact us for comments or questions:
+Do not hesitate to contact us for comments or questions: erica.martinez@isglobal.org

-Hello